brimdata/super/book/src/formats/model.md

 A field is either mandatory or optional as indicated by its optionality.
-The optionalities of fields in two records must be the same for those record types to be equivlanet, e.g., type `{a:string,b?:string}` is distinct from `{a:string,b:string}`.
+The optionalities of fields in two records must be the same for those record types to be equivalent, e.g., type `{a:string,b?:string}` is distinct from `{a:string,b:string}`.

 A record type is uniquely defined by its ordered list of field-type pairs.